czzrr/BSTMicro/README.md

 # BSTMicro
 SmartConnect coding challenge

-The app was tested and built with Elixir ... and OTP ...
+The app was tested and built with Elixir 1.9.1 and OTP 22.0.

-### How to build and run
+### How to build

-Clone the project:
+The first step is cloning the project:

 ```
 git clone https://github.com/czzrr/BSTMicro
 ```

-Get project dependencies:
+Navigate to the project directory with `cd BSTMicro/` and get the project dependencies:

 ```
 mix deps.get